 In common parlance, bicycles that are supported by a motor are actually always referred to as e-bikes.
 However, there is a subtle and legally very important division into e-bikes and pedelecs:

-- Speed pedelecs: These are pedelecs up to 45 km / h.
-Important: S-Pedelecs are motor vehicles due to their speed and need their own insurance number.
+• Speed pedelecs: These are Pedelecs up to 45 km/h.
+Important: Due to their speed, S-Pedelecs are motor vehicles and need their own insurance license plate.
 The minimum age for driving S-Pedelecs is 16 years.
-An AM driving license and a suitable helmet are also required.
-And: You can only ride on the road, not on bike paths.
+A class AM driving license and a suitable helmet are also required.
+In addition, it can only be ridden on the road and not on cycle paths.

 In addition, a blood alcohol limit of 0,5 per mille applies to e-bikes and S-Pedelecs.
 So this is just as high as for motor vehicles.
 In contrast, it is slightly higher for bicycles and pedelecs.
 It is forbidden to transport children in trailers with the e-bike; attaching child trailers to the pedelec is not a problem.

-In summary: Only pedelecs that are handled like bicycles are really uncomplicated.
-When buying an urban e-bike, people without a driver’s license in particular should make sure that it is a pedelec.
-If you still want to rely on manual drive, you might find an alternative with an individual one wooden bike.
+In summary: Only Pedelecs that are handled like bicycles are really uncomplicated.
+People without a driving license in particular should make sure when buying an urban e-bike that it is a Pedelec.
+If you want to rely on manual drive, you might find an alternative in an individual one wooden bike.

 What to look for when buying an urban e-bike?